Femi-0/Commodities_Futures_Contracts_Generator/README.md

 •	Each metal has its own volatility, as a result each metal may have its own key metrics that have not been identified in our current dataset.

+•	Providing financial advice based on the dataset used is not recommended as additional long-term data will be required to assist the model in predictions.

 ## Shortcomings

 •	Finding a news API that can provide historical data at no cost.